speculati0n/NFL-DFS-Tools/README.md

 ![Download image](readme_images/download.png)

 After you have cloned or downloaded the code base, you must import player contest data from DraftKings or FanDuel.
 Reference the screenshots below for your relative site.
 You will need to rename these files to `player_ids.csv`, and place into their relative directory (`dk_data/` or `fd_data/`).
 These directories should be folders located in the same directory as `src/` and `output/`, and will hold relevant data for each site.
+For DraftKings the file must include the columns `start_date`, `draftableid`, `displayname`, `position`, `firstname`, `lastname`, and `shortname`.

-After you have the player data, you must import data from Awesemo, namely the projections, ownership, boom/bust tool.
-Download them as CSV, and rename them to match the image below.
+After you have the player data, you must import projection data.
+The projections CSV should provide `name`, `pos`, `team`, `salary`, `projections_proj`, `projections_projown`, and `fantasyyear_consistency` columns.
+Download the file and rename it to match the image below.
 These will go in either `dk_data/` or `fd_data/` depending on which data you downloaded.

 ![Directory image](readme_images/directory.png)